HinaChoudhry/catcafe/README.md

 To deploy the GitHub repository to GitHub pages the following steps were done
 -	Select Settings at the top of the page.
 -	Go the the GitHub Pages section from there.
--	In the Source section, click the dropdown menu labelled None and select the Master Branch.
+-	In the Source section, click the dropdown menu labelled 'None' and select the 'Master Branch'.
 -	This should automatically refresh, deploying the website.
 -	Scroll back to the GitHub Pages section, where the link should be available.